shashnavad/wine-quality-mlops/README.md

 ## Running the Pipeline in Kubernetes

-Since setting up Kubeflow Pipelines UI can be challenging in some environments, we've provided a simpler approach to run the pipeline directly in Kubernetes using Jobs.
+Since setting up Kubeflow Pipelines UI can be challenging in some environments, I've provided a simpler approach to run the pipeline directly in Kubernetes using Jobs.

 ### Using the Simple Job